 Art Song Canberra was founded as the A.C.T.
-Lieder Society in 1976 by a small group of devotees of art song led by the late Eleanor Houston OAM of Covent Garden fame.
+Lieder Society in 1976 by a small group of devotees of art song inspired by the visit to Australia in 1975 of the famous bass-baritone, Hans Hotter.
+They were led by the late Eleanor Houston OAM of Covent Garden fame.
 The society’s purpose is to foster and extend the love of art song.
 It is a dedicated group of volunteers and lovers of art song.
-It has about 110 members.
+It has about 130 members.
 Its Patron is Yvonne Kenny AM.
 It has established loyal support from the Canberra community and has consistently gained positive reviews for its concerts.
 It received a Canberra Critics’ Circle Award in 2002 for consistent high-quality programming.

 Art Song Canberra presents to its members and the general public an annual series of high quality recitals called the Season of Song .
 These concerts are recorded by radio station ArtSound FM for later broadcast.
 Art Song Canberra also presents twice annual members’ soirées, in the manner of the earliest Lieder societies, and other occasional concerts or events not forming part of the Season of Song, such as master classes.